Register Your Trade Mark In China And Avoid Squatters

 Well, for starters it is the biggest market in the world.

-Plus, China receives the most significant number of trade mark applications of anywhere.
+Plus, China receives the most significant number of trade mark applications anywhere.
 And doing business in China without registering your trade mark is extremely risky.

 Conquering the East may not be in your immediate business plan.
 However, you still ought to look into getting your trade mark registered.
 China is a first-to-file country, which means any third-party can register any trade marks in China, including the trade marks you have created.